 Want a website that serves as a landing page for your mobile app?
 Check out our Website Development Services.

-This is a very logical question to have but one not easy to answer.
-You see, it depends on various factors.
+This is a very logical question to have, but one not easy to answer because it depends on various factors.

 Here’s a breakdown.

 The length of any project depends on the resources you’ll be able to utilize, the scope of what you’re trying to develop, and how skilled your team is.
 Typically, it could take anywhere from 16 to 20 weeks for an app to be ready for an app store.

 It doesn’t mean that our team hasn’t been quicker or hasn’t worked longer on an app; this is just the average time to build a quality app.